aritang/aritang.github.io/content/posts/notre_damn_reopening.md

 Five years after the catastrophic fire that left the world mourning one of its most iconic landmarks (April 15, 2019), Notre-Dame de Paris is officially back.
 The grand reopening on December 8, 2024, feels like the perfect metaphor for our times—fragile yet determined, scarred but standing tall, and impatient: check out [this snappy YouTube reel](https://youtube.com/shorts/0JZci0C4koU?si=LITJsANdtpbqeYOl) of remarkable 50-second storytelling.

-The reopening ceremony features an all-star lineup, including Lang Lang, Dudamel, Yo-Yo Ma, and other musical royalty.
-While the performance is undeniably grand, it’s perhaps a tad too predictable.
-Let’s just say the program sticks to the usual suspects.
+The reopening ceremony (watch it [here](https://www.bilibili.com/video/BV1FBqEYnEP1/?share_source=copy_web&vd_source=7d9988cd6152d87ab6877f7dea245a0b)) features an all-star musician lineup, including ones from the classical world such as Lang Lang, Dudamel, Yo-Yo Ma—and even Pop royalty Pharrell Williams is there to sing *Happy*—though somebody pointed out that he might be lip-syncing (see [here](https://www.bilibili.com/video/BV1FBqEYnEP1/?share_source=copy_web&vd_source=7d9988cd6152d87ab6877f7dea245a0b&t=4989)).
+Let’s just say the program is more ceremonial than innovatively artistic—Mozart, Saint-Saens, of courase Bach and Beethoven...
 Paris has so many brilliant, experimental artists who could have brought fresh vibrance—so why lean on the old guard?
-Well, we’ll take the Bach anyway.

 Of course, President Macron's official photographer deserves an award, again: